BiCU-CCRI/Best_practices/coding_and_review/github_best_practices.md

 - PR is initiated by the developer by:

- 1. Clink on *Pull requests*  in your repository
+1. Click on *Pull requests* in your repository
 2. *New pull request*
 3. Choose the right parent branch to merge to and the branch to be merged on the top left
 4. *Create pull request*
 5. Assign yourself as the *Assignee* (to get notifications about changes/comments)
+6. Once done, find your reviewer, assign them in the *Reviewers* section on the top-left, and notify them
+7. Wait for the reviewer to finish their review (described in the [Pull Request Review as a Reviewer](#pull-request-review-as-a-reviewer) section)
+8. Reply/Accept suggestions/Implement changes (don't forget to `git push`)
+9. Click on *Re-request review* in the *Reviewers* section on the top-left (two arrows in a circular shape)
+10. Repeat steps 7-9 as many times as necessary
+11. Merge the PR once all the comments/suggestions are solved and the PR is approved by the reviewer

 - Note: I like to create a PR right after the first commit to the new branch and assign myself
     - Because the PR is not ready for review, I mark it as *Draft* (on the top right *Still in progress?
 Convert to draft*).
 Once done, you can open the PR and click *Ready for review* to enable the review process
     - This helps me to keep track of all my open PRs
+    - Remove the *Draft* before asking for the review
+- Note: Clicking on *Re-request review* allows the reviewer to submit another review.
+It also allows them to re-approve the PR in case they pre-approved it and the approval was dismissed

 ### Pull Request Review as a Reviewer